Lawton City Council to consider juvenile affairs committee

 The committee will address social issues involving the city's youth and will provide resources to help them be successful.

-Ward 1 councilwoman, MaryAnn Hankins, said this new committee will provide STEM activities and life skills, as well as support and encouragement.
+Ward one councilwoman, MaryAnn Hankins, says this new committee will provide STEM activities and life skills, as well as support and encouragement.

-Councilwoman Hankins said this committee is still in its beginning stages on deciding how they will implement these ideas, but they are excited to move forward.
+Hankins says this committee is still in its beginning stages on deciding how they will implement these ideas, but is excited to move forward.

-She said children need to feel valued and part of the community.
+She says children need to feel valued and part of the community.

 Copyright 2019 Texoma News Network.
 All rights reserved.